MB-Motive/NFP-Power-Platform-Library/README.md

 # NFP Power Platform Library

 ## Overview
 The NFP Power Platform Library is a collection of reusable components and solutions designed to accelerate development within the Microsoft Power Platform ecosystem.
 This library aims to provide not-for-profits with the tools and resources necessary to build robust applications quickly and efficiently.
+This is built by and for the not-for-profit community.

 ## 💡 Available Solutions
 ### Kessler-10 (K10) Assessment